-Area around the falls has got some commercialisation – since 2019 there is a zip line and very impressive skywalks – two walking bridges along the falls.
-Nevertheless, to a large extent the area around the waterfall is little influenced by human activities.
+Area around the falls has got some commercialization – since 2019 there is a zip line and very impressive skywalks – two walking bridges along the falls.
+Nevertheless, to a large extent, the area around the waterfall is little influenced by human activities.

 - Tom Müller.
 The Distribution, Classification and Conservation of Rainforests in Eastern Zimbabwe.
 2006.
-Accessed in 30th January 2022.
+Accessed on 30th January 2022.

 Highlights of Zimbabwe are the only true large ancient stone structures south from Sahara.
 Best known by far is Great Zimbabwe, which gave a name and cultural symbols for the country, but there are hundreds of more sites.
 Ecosystems and giant trees.
 Zimbabwe has the southernmost African rainforest – Chirinda Forest, where grows a truly unique mahogany tree.
 Eastern Highlands of Zimbabwe have several outlying "islands" of tropical forest with numerous endemic species of plants and animals.

 Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.